tytydraco/yessleep/out/When_my_husband_said_he_was_haunted_by_the_accident_I_didnt_think_he_meant_literally.md

 “It was just a bad dream,” I said, trying to console him.

 “No,” he screamed, pointing to the corner of the room.
-“She’s here, she won’t leave me alone!”
+“She’s here.
+She won’t leave me alone!”

 Our bedroom was empty, but I jumped as Oscar made a sudden appearance.